turingschool/accelerated-mod-0/atom.md

 ## Check For Understanding

-[Follow the directions in this Gist](https://gist.github.com/ameseee/9dce3499a045f8bc5f00508ef1ccf0c3) and submit your fork of it in the Google Form.
+[Follow the directions in this Gist](https://gist.github.com/ameseee/9dce3499a045f8bc5f00508ef1ccf0c3) and submit your fork of it in the submission Form.

 <br><br>